-Fiscal Year 2006-07 Provisional Budget.
-The District's 2006-07 Provisional Budget, which was adopted by the Board on June 29, 2006, projects General Fund revenues of \$6.944 billion, total estimated expenditures of \$7.024 billion and an ending balance of \$413.8 million for Fiscal Year 2006-07.
-The District's 2006-07 Provisional Budget reflects a General Fund beginning balance of \$334.5, of which \$67.6 million is for the mandatory 1% Reserve for Economic Uncertainties, \$210.2 million is restricted either by statute or the District's policy and \$56.7 million is from the unreserved undesignated balance from Fiscal Year 2005-06.
-The projected revenues for the District's General Fund - Regular Program, which reflects funding for the District's basic instructional programs, totals \$5.94 billion.
-The District anticipates that \$5.85 billion will be expended in Fiscal Year 2006-07, with \$413.8 million projected to carry forward into Fiscal Year 2007-08.
+Fiscal Year 2006-07 Final Adopted Budget.
+The District's 2006-07 Final Adopted Budget, which was adopted by the Board on August 29, 2006, projects General Fund revenues of \$7.106 billion, total estimated expenditures of \$6.987 billion and an ending balance of \$554.7 million for Fiscal Year 2006-07.
+The District's 2006-07 Final Adopted Budget reflects a General Fund beginning balance of \$434.9 million, of which \$67.6 million is for the mandatory 1% Reserve for Economic Uncertainties, \$286.2 million is restricted either by statute or the District's policy and \$81.1 million is from the unreserved undesignated balance from Fiscal Year 2005-06.
+The projected revenues for the District's General Fund - Regular Program, which reflects funding for the District's basic instructional programs, totals \$5.846 billion.
+The District anticipates that \$5.739 billion of the District's General Fund - Regular Program amounts will be expended in Fiscal Year 2006-07, with \$516.7 million (reflecting a \$106.5 million increase based upon trend analysis utilizing several past years' data and a review of revenue sources and expenditure needs for Fiscal Year 2006-07) projected to carry forward into Fiscal Year 2007-08.

 The District's K-12 School Enrollment, which includes independent charter schools, is expected to decrease by 14,629 in 2006-07 to 712,488, reflecting an anticipated reduction of 20,386 in K-12 regular schools, partially offset by an increase of 5,757 in charter school enrollment.
 The Education Code's declining enrollment statutes enable the District to claim Fiscal Year 2006-07 revenue limit funding on the basis of the ADA for Fiscal Year 2005-06.
-Further losses will occur in special education, lottery and other funding sources which are not covered be declining enrollment projections.
+Further losses will occur in special education, lottery and other funding sources which are not covered by declining enrollment projections.

-The Base Revenue Limit, the largest unrestricted General Fund revenue source, is projected to generate \$3.65 billion in Fiscal Year 2006-07.
-The District's 2006-07 Provisional Budget reflects the Fiscal Year 2006-07 State Budget's full funding of the statutory 5.92% revenue limit and the reduced revenue limit deficit factor from 0.892% to 0.299%.
-The elimination of the deficit factor provides \$10.5 million in unrestricted, ongoing revenues.
-The Fiscal Year 2006-07 State Budget also provides for partial revenue limit equalization, which would provide an additional \$20 million.
-Based on these factors, the District's 2006-07 base revenue limit per unit of ADA is projected to be \$5,532.94.
-Due to the projected decline in K-12 enrollment, the District's revenue limit funding will decrease by \$114.6 million from Fiscal Year 2005-06.
+The Base Revenue Limit, the largest unrestricted General Fund revenue source, is projected to generate \$3.66 billion in Fiscal Year 2006-07.
+The District's 2006-07 Final Adopted Budget reflects the Fiscal Year 2006-07 State Budget's full funding of the statutory 5.92% revenue limit and the reduced revenue limit deficit factor from 0.892% to 0.299%.
+The Fiscal Year 2006-07 State Budget also provides for partial revenue limit equalization, which would provide an additional \$24.7 million in discretionary funding to the District.
+Based on these factors, the District's 2006-07 base revenue limit per unit of ADA is projected to be \$5,540.48 and the District's revenue limit funding is expected to increase by \$93.5 million from Fiscal Year 2005-06.
+The Fiscal Year 2006-07 State Budget eliminates all but \$30 million of mandated cost reimbursements, which results in a \$14.7 million decrease in funding to the District.
+Overall, the Fiscal Year 2006-07 State Budget results in a net \$10 million reduction to the District's ongoing, unrestricted revenues.
+The reductions could be greater if mandate claims are substantially reduced, or even completely disallowed, through the State audit process.
+The District has budgeted \$6.3 million in revenues from this source.

 The loss in revenues is expected to exceed the cost savings resulting from the decreased enrollment, which is estimated at \$40.2 million.